centria/databases/src/content/tmc.md

 ---
-title: 'TMC Instructions'
+title: 'Exercise Instructions'
 nav_order: 9999
 hidden: true
 ---

 # Prerequisits for the course

-To do the exercises for this course, you need to install a few software to your computer.
+To do the exercises for this course, you need to create a MOOC account.
+If you have one already, use your existing one.

-## .NET

-You need to have `.NET` (also called `Dotnet`) installed.
-You can install it from here: [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download)

-## Visual Studio Code

-The editor used during this course is `Visual Studio Code`.
-You can fid the instruvtions from example here: [https://www.mooc.fi/en/installation/vscode/#installing-vscode](https://www.mooc.fi/en/installation/vscode/#installing-vscode) or the direct installation link from here: [https://code.visualstudio.com/download](https://code.visualstudio.com/download)

-## C# and TMC Plugin

-Once you have installed the Visual Studio Code, you need to install `Test My Code` or `TMC` plugin to it.
-You can find the instructions from here: [https://www.mooc.fi/en/installation/vscode/#installing-tmc](https://www.mooc.fi/en/installation/vscode/#installing-tmc)

-You also need the `C#` plugin: [https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp)

-# How to do the exercises

 ## Registering to the course